praetorian-inc/DVRF/README.md

 Feel free to take a look at the source code for the pwnables so you can get a better understanding MIPS assembly.
 Please note that the compiled binaries used gcc flag `-O0` to turn off compiler optimizations.

 ### Compiling your own DVRF build

+* Download the Fedora 11 x86 ISO: https://archives.fedoraproject.org/pub/archive/fedora/linux/releases/11/Fedora/i386/iso/Fedora-11-i386-DVD.iso
+* Deploy a new VM and Install Fedora Core 11
+  * **VirtualBox Installation Note**: You'll need to setup the environment as `"Linux --> Other (32-bit)"` since the Fedora template uses a SATA drive which for some reason hangs the login screen.
-Execute **merge_and_compile.sh** and if the tar ball was successfully made you can run **clean.sh** to remove the -a* files.
+* Execute `merge_and_compile.sh` and if the tar ball was successfully made you can run `clean.sh` to remove the `-a*` files.
+* Execute `deps.sh` to download and install all of the needed dependencies.

-Follow the instructions within the `"README.txt"` file to compile your own firmware binaries
+* Follow the instructions within the `"README.txt"` file to compile your own firmware binaries

 =======

 #### Fixes
 * Included MIPSel buildroot to fix compilation issues.
+* Created `deps.sh` to install all of the needed dependencies for compiling.
 * Fixed shell scripts for merging and extracting the source TAR file.

 #### Notes